-Life insurance is often thought of as a way to protect loved ones by providing for final expenses, estate taxes, etc. But let's think beyond that.
-Who else depends on you and your income?
+Life insurance is often thought of as a way to protect loved ones by providing for final expenses and estate taxes but you can think beyond that.

 Many people don't think about buying life insurance until they have children.
 But far too many people — having a child or not — put off the purchase entirely.
 Many consumers overestimate the cost of having and paying for life insurance.